jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Electromagnetic Theory I** taught by Prof. José C. Brunelli
   - In a nutshell: intermediate course in electricity and magnetism
 - **Fundamentals of Thermodynamics** taught by Prof. José F. Custódio Filho
-  - In a nutshell: traditional approach from a macroscopic perspective
+  - In a nutshell: intermediate course, macroscopic perspective
 - **Philosophy of Mathematics** taught by Prof. Jonas R. Becker Arenhart
   - In a nutshell: also covered Wigner, Einstein, Poincaré, etc.